 Students who wish to remain in the BA Studio Art major may continue without a portfolio review.
 Requirements for the BA in Studio Art are available on a separate program sheet or in the University Bulletin.

 A portfolio is not required for entry into the School of Art.
-This portfolio review is for current Foundation Students seeking a BFA in Art Education, New Media and Design, Painting, Photography, Printmaking and Drawing, or Sculpture and Ceramics.
+This portfolio review is for current Foundation Students seeking a BFA in Animation, Art Education, New Media and Design, Painting, Photography, Printmaking & Drawing, or Sculpture & Ceramics.

 For questions regarding the portfolio review process, please contact: